podium/graphql_markdown/CONTRIBUTING.md

    case.

 Please try to be as detailed as possible in your report.
-Include information about your Operating System, as well as your Erlang, Elixir and Uinta versions.
+Include information about your Operating System, as well as your Erlang, Elixir and Graphql Markdown versions.
 Please provide steps to reproduce the issue as well as the outcome you were expecting!
 All these details will help developers to fix any potential bugs.